-Richmond Gaol is the oldest intact gaol in Australia, located just 20 minutes north-east of Hobart.
+Richmond Gaol is the oldest intact gaol in Australia, located just a 20-minute drive north-east of Hobart.

 The Gaol was built in 1825 and is one of the best preserved convict structures still existing in Tasmania.
 You can step inside a solitary confinement cell measuring just one by two metres (6x3 feet).